ombystoma-young/evolutionary-constraint-within-orf/README.md

 #### Stage 1.
 Sequence extraction
   We started by getting the CDS coordinates from `.gff3` file.
 To do this, we used a combination of `grep`, `agrep` and `awk` (presented in the file `get_cds.sh`).
-In order to calculate the mutation rate in the trinucleotide context (described below), we also needed nucleotides before and after each protein-coding site.
+In order to calculate the mutation rate in the trinucleotide context (described below), we also needed nucleotides before and after each region of coding DNA sequence (CDS).
 After that, we indexed the file .fa using `samtools faidx` (Danecek P., 2021):

 ```sh